3 Business Travel Trends to Watch in 2019

 But as workforces fill up with millenial and Gen Z workers, business travel expectations and preferences are changing.
 One example is the rise of business trips that extend (or blend) into pleasure trips.
 This concept has been (somewhat unfortunately) dubbed ‘bleisure’ travel, and it’s definitely a trend worth watching.

-But it’s not just trip extensions that are changing how many people view business travel — there’s an equally important trend that’s affecting the trips themselves.
+But it’s not just trip extensions that are changing how many people view business travel.
+There’s an equally important travel trend that’s affecting the trips themselves.

 Mi casa es tu hotel